 Online Arts & Sciences Core for B.A.
-(58) 49 credits
+49 credits

-Online Bible & Theology Major (30) 27 credits
+Online Bible & Theology Major 27 credits

 General Electives 23 credits

 Intercultural Studies Minor 21 credits

 TOTAL: 120 credits

-^{}NOTE: The following courses may fulfil requirements for both the Arts & Sciences Core and the Intercultural Studies Minor: (1) ANTH 1100 Encountering Cultures; (2) ICCS 3200 Culture, Art & Science in China as the Fine Arts Selective; and (3) ICST 2133 Cross-Cultural Communication as the Arts & Sciences Elective.
-The following course may fulfil requirements for both the Bible & Theology Major and the Intercultural Studies Major: (4) ICST 4109 Mission Theology as the Theology Selective.
+\NOTE: The following courses in this minor fulfill requirements for the Arts & Sciences Core: (1) ANTH 1100 Encountering Cultures; (2) ICCS 3200 Culture, Art & Science in China as the Fine Arts Selective; and (3) ICST 2133 Intercultural Communication as the Arts & Sciences Elective.
+The following course in this minor fulfills a requirement for the Bible & Theology Major: (4) ICST 4109 Mission Theology as the Theology Selective.